nx-lr/32chars-js/README.md

 ## Future enhancements

+- Important: **Please, add the compiled Babel output!**
+- Add unicase alphanumeric strings to the parser, as those can be gotten with a simple `.toString(36)` conversion on a number.
+The maximum allowed length is `10`.
-- Add all possible substrings to existing strings defined on the global object
+- Add all possible substrings to existing strings defined on the global object.
-- Add unicase alphanumeric strings to the parser
+- Limit the tokens to runs of 256 characters, though this run length
 - Improve the current lexer as it fails to the `default` `Base31/UTF16` encoder when there are multiple of the same string in a row adjacent to other sequences of strings not separated by a word boundary.
-- Use a scheme that derives new n-grams by combining or modifying strings.
+- Use an encoding/assignment scheme that derives new n-grams by combining or modifying strings.
+Default is 4 n-grams.

 ## How it works